 |webView||WebView||The WebView that new content has loaded in.|

-Your app will need to implement the KlarnaHybridSDKCallback interface.
-This will let your app be notified about relevant events that happen inside the web view that the SDK is observing.
-There are currently five events:
+You will need to implement the KlarnaEventCallback interface in order to receive events and errors from the SDK.
+This will let your app be notified about relevant events and errors that happen inside the web view that the SDK is observing.

 All of these provide you with the web view these events occurred in.
 You can read more about the fullscreen events here.